ueokande/vim-vixen/README.md

 ### Search engines

-Vim Vixen supports search by search engines like Google and Yahoo.
+Vim Vixen supports searching with search engines such as Google and Yahoo.

-You can configure search engines, including the default search engine, in the add-ons preferences.
+You can configure search engines, including the default search engine, in the add-on's preferences.
-The URLs specified in `"engines"` must contain a {}-placeholder, which will be replaced with the search keyword parameters of the command.
+The URLs specified in `"engines"` must contain a `{}`-placeholder, which will be replaced with the search keyword parameters of the command.

 ```json